srirajan/onmetal-docker/README.md

 web@10.service		2aa4e35a.../10.208.201.253	active	running```
 ```

  * You can look at the logs from it.
 This container runs a python script that will populate the load balancer with the IP addresses and port numbers from the web containers.
-The script queries etcd for the information and also does a health check to determin the status of the container.
+The script queries etcd for the information and also does a health check to determine the status of the container.
 ```
 docker logs lbhelper
 [11/13/14 14:35:48][INFO]:Authenticated using rtsdemo10